fredvs/uidesigner_ext/patch/Typhon/readme_patch_typhon.txt

 Compile it (better not run it via Lazarus-run).
 After, as stand-alone, re-enable "Integration into IDE Typhon".

-If uidesigner_ext do not load, even as stand-alone, it is surely because a other instance of uidesigner_ext is already running.
+If uidesigner_ext does not load, even as stand-alone, it is surely because a other instance of uidesigner_ext is already running.
 If so, kill that instance via Ctrl-Alt-Del.

 Fred van Stappen
 fiens@hotmail.com